 Looking for the best things to do in Iceland on your next trip?
-We have countless awesome Iceland activities, sights, and things to do while exploring the Island of Fire and Ice.
-There is hardly a country in the world that packs as many jaw-dropping landscapes in such a short amount of time.
+We have you covered!
+We’ve been fortunate to explore the Island of Fire and Ice on multiple trips!
+We’ve now drove the Ring Road twice (in both directions), and visited Iceland in the summer and winter, and one thing is for sure – there is hardly a country in the world that packs as many jaw-dropping landscapes in such a short amount of time.

 Rent a Camper

-Speaking of campervans, we found one of the best ways to experience Iceland was with our own set of wheels.
+We found one of the best ways to experience Iceland was by renting a campervan in Iceland.
 It should be no surprise that accommodation is expensive in Iceland.
-A campervan can minimize your accommodation expenses; it pays off for our trip.
-Our campervan came with a mini kitchen, so we didn’t have to worry about dining out in the world’s most expensive country.
+A campervan can minimize your accommodation expenses; and as most also come with a mini kitchen, you can save a lot of money by cooking all your meals in (dining out is extremely expensive in Iceland!)

 We loved the freedom we had with the campervan.
 For a good rental company, try Happy Campers.
-They are family-run, have excellent reviews, and have great customer service.
+They are family-run, have excellent reviews, have great customer service, and some of the best vans in Iceland!
 You can easily book using this link, but make sure to book well in advance during the high season.

 Snap a Photo at Kirkjufellsfoss

 Still wondering what to do in Iceland?
-You need to visit Kirkjufellsfoss.
+You need to visit Kirkjufellsfosson the Snæfellsnes Peninsula.
 This Iceland waterfall may be the smallest on this list, but the location near Mount Kirkjufell sets it apart from the rest.
 Kirkjufellsfoss is a great point of interest in Iceland.
 It’s a hotspot for photographers as they can capture the waterfall with the iconic mountain in the background.

 You’ll have to battle other visitors for a sacred parking spot nearby to get this iconic photo.
 Yes, this place is no secret, and many people come here every day to photograph Kirkjufellsfoss with Mount Kirkjufell in the background.
 This truly is a must-see in Iceland.